Daniel-KM/UpgradeToOmekaS/docs/omeka_s_modules.md

 </style>

-All plugins can be downloaded freely on <https://github.com> or <https://gitlab.com>.
-Some of them are old, broken or unsupported.
+All modules can be downloaded freely on <https://github.com> or <https://gitlab.com>.
 Usually, they work at least on one site.
-But most of them are up-to-date for [Omeka Classic] and useful.
-Only a part of them are listed in <https://omeka.org/add-ons/plugins>.
+They are not listed in <https://omeka.org/s> currently.

 {% if total_addons > 0 %}
 Already {{ total_matchings }} / {{ total_addons }} (<strong>{{ total_matchings | times: 100 | divided_by: total_addons | round }}%</strong>) plugins – the most used ones – have an equivalent module for [Omeka S], and {{ total_upgraders }} automatic upgraders are available.
 See the page of [matching extensions]({{ site.url | append: '/UpgradeToOmekaS' }}).
 {% endif; %}

-Feel free to add missing plugins, or to create an upgrader processor for the plugin [Upgrade To Omeka S], or contact me.
+Feel free to add missing modules, or contact me for new ones.

 <div class="container-fluid">
 <div id="entry-list">